 Fuel Efficiency

-When it comes to determining how far a car can go on empty, one of the most significant factors to consider is .
+When it comes to determining how far a can go on empty, one of the most significant factors to consider is .
 Fuel efficiency refers to the amount of fuel a vehicle consumes in relation to the distance it travels.
 Cars with higher fuel efficiency will be able to go further on empty compared to less fuel-efficient vehicles.
-This is why it’s essential to consider the fuel efficiency of a car before pushing it to its limits.
+This is why it’s essential to consider the of a car before pushing it to its limits.

 Engine Size